Kaggle/kaggle-environments/kaggle_environments/envs/kore_fleets/starter_bots/ts/README.md

 Currently it supports 2 agents and customizable number of episodes.
 After each episode, you can access the complete history of the game.
 For each turn, you can access the full observation (state) as a Board object, actions performed and the reward obtained after performing the action.

 Sample command to run the interpreter can be found in npm scripts as `npm run interpreter`.

+## Miner bot

+A sample miner bot `MinerBot.ts` is provided, with Python entrypoint as `miner.py`.
+It has the same logic as the Python `miner` bot in `kore_fleets.py`.

+To run it aginst Python miner bot with TS interpreter for 20 episodes:

+1. `npm run compile`
+2. `node --require ts-node/register interpreter.ts 20 ./miner.py miner`